typicalninja/r2-screenshot-worker/README.md

 ### Deploy with Cloudflare Dashboard

-1. Click the "Deploy to Cloudflare Workers" button above.
+1. Click the **Deploy to Cloudflare Workers** button above.
-2. Create an R2 bucket named `website-screenshot-bucket` (or any name you prefer, but update it in the environment variables).
+2. Create an R2 bucket named `website-screenshot-bucket` (or any name you prefer — just make sure to update it in the environment variables).
-3. Click "Create and Deploy" to deploy the worker.
+3. Click **Create and Deploy** to deploy the worker.
-4. Make sure you follow the [Configuration](#configuration) section below to set the required environment variables. (you can do this in the Cloudflare dashboard under "Settings" > "Variables & Secrets")
+4. Set the required environment variables in the Cloudflare Dashboard under **Settings > Variables & Secrets**.
+See the [Configuration](#configuration) section below for details.

 ### Deploy with Wrangler CLI